 When people are deficient in nutrients, which is a form of malnutrition, it causes a suppression of the immune system.
 These nutrient deficiencies can lead to disease and/or death.
 An example is; during the 1910s through the 1950s, pellagra was a common disease, which is a deficiency in niacin.
 It was prevalent in the U.S. south and many died within 4 to 5 years from onset.
 4 ounces of chicken or tuna a day, or adding lime to corn would have prevented pellagra.

-- 1Eating a well balanced diet where you are consuming all the recommended daily vitamins and nutrient needs can be difficult.Each person has individual tastes, and cost of foods may be a factor making it difficult to obtain a wide variety of fresh foods.
+- 1Each person has individual tastes, and cost of foods may be a factor making it difficult to obtain a wide variety of fresh foods.
 Some people take a daily multivitamin and mineral supplements to make up for any potential deficiencies.
-Taking megadoses of a single vitamin or a multivitamin rarely is needed and has the potential to be harmful.Advertisement
+Taking megadoses of a single vitamin or a multivitamin rarely is needed and has the potential to be harmful.Eating a well balanced diet where you are consuming all the recommended daily vitamins and nutrient needs can be difficult.Advertisement

-- 2Support a healthy digestive process:The digestive enzymes in your stomach destroy many bacteria and viruses that you ingest with food.
+- 2The digestive enzymes in your stomach destroy many bacteria and viruses that you ingest with food.
 Some foods that help to promote a healthy gut are; Pre-biotics & pro-biotics, make sure the cultures are active & live, fermented foods like kimchi, natto, sauerkraut (unpasteurized), chutneys, yogurt, kombucha and cheese.
 Pre-biotics are carbohydrates that the body cannot be digest.
 They are food for pro-biotics and are found naturally in foods like whole grains, bananas, garlic, artichokes, onions, and honey.
 Pro-biotics are live bacteria found in yogurt, pills and fermented foods.
-They replenish the good bacteria in our guts.Advertisement
+They replenish the good bacteria in our guts.Support a healthy digestive process:Advertisement

-- 5Avoid GMO,and non-organic foods:Chemicals can inhibit the functioning of your immune system.
+- 5Chemicals can inhibit the functioning of your immune system.
 By avoiding the consumption of toxins (pesticides/herbicides/fungicides), and avoiding processed foods and eating organic whole grains, organically grown fruits and vegetables, wild-caught fish, meat, poultry and eggs from organically raised animals are ways to minimize the intake of toxins.
 Read ingredient labels, the more processed an item is, the less nutritious it is.
-If your great grandmother could not identify the ingredient, you probably don't want to consume it.Advertisement
+If your great grandmother could not identify the ingredient, you probably don't want to consume it.Avoid GMO,and non-organic foods:Advertisement

 - Vitamin A: Vitamin A plays a role in maintaining mucosal surfaces, vision, and cell growth.
 A deficiency is associated with impaired immunity.
 Sweet potatoes- 1 medium, carrots- 1 cup, leafy greens-1 cup, all have high Vitamin A content and easily allows you to obtain the daily recommended value.